Voice-Based Chatbots for English Speaking Practice in Multilingual Low-Resource Indian Schools: A Multi-Stakeholder Study: Method

 English teachers then distributed opt-in consent forms to all Grade 7 and 8 students.
 Across the four participating schools, each of which had multiple Grade 7 and 8 classrooms (approximately 20–45 students per class), we first randomly selected two classrooms per school from all eligible Grade 7 and 8 classrooms.
 From the rosters of these selected classrooms, all students who returned signed parental consent were entered into a simple random sampling procedure using a computer-generated random number list.
 Our goal was to recruit approximately 20 students in total, with the target roughly distributed across the two grades; because Grade 8 students demonstrated stronger ability to communicate with the bot during the pilot, we slightly oversampled Grade 8 students when feasible.
 No students were excluded on the basis of English proficiency or academic performance, and teachers did not nominate or screen students beyond distributing and collecting consent forms.
 This process yielded 23 randomly selected students.
 Participating teachers and principals were recruited once their schools joined.
 No consenting participants dropped out.

 To strengthen the credibility of our findings, we engaged all three stakeholder groups for data triangulation.
 Their composition and roles are detailed in Table \ref{tab:participants}.
-The study was approved by our university’s Institutional Ethics Committee.
+The study was was approved by the Institutional Ethics Committee of Ashoka University (Approval No. 24-F-10019-Sharma).
 Consent was obtained at multiple levels: institutional consent from schools, written consent from teachers and principals, and written assent from students, alongside parental consent facilitated by the schools.
 Schools were provided with written information about the study to share with parents.
 Participation was voluntary, with students free to skip questions or withdraw at any time; chatbot use and feedback had no impact on grades.
 No individual compensation was provided, though each school received books for its library.
 All data were anonymized, encrypted, and accessible only to the core team.
 Participants (and parents of minors) could decline audio recording, though all agreed.